Adventure Is Out There!

 As for keeping yourself dry, a basic $1 rain poncho will keep both you and your backpack dry.
 Buy one in bright warm colors, yellow, orange, or red, as it's safest to be as bright as possible on the road, and when it's rainy it's harder for cars to see you.
 The key is make sure you're visible from behind.
 You can also buy a blinky red bike light to clip onto either the back of your bike or your backpack to help cars see you.
 Visibility is vitally important for safety, but it's also an opportunity to be unique and enjoy making yourself stand out.
 Attach a flag to the back that you buy or make yourself... maybe from a palm frond. :)

-It's good to get some basic bike maintenance tools.
+Be prepared to deal with common problems and repairs.
+BYUH offers bike repair help at their Sustainability Farm if you contribute 30 minutes of service in return.
+Sign up for that here on Facebook.
+But it's good to get some basic bike maintenance tools of your own.
 Be sure to buy a small bike pump (but don't leave it on your bike when you lock it up).
 If you blow a tire, you can fix it yourself if you've got a spare tube.
 You'll need a bike tool too, but you could also use a couple of spare metal spoons you can sacrifice to the job if necessary.
 Please don't steal spoons to do this.

 Be careful with your right leg when wearing long pants.
 Your bike chain and gears should be oiled up, so if your leg touches them while you're riding, you'll get a bit of oil smeared on it, and that stain probably won't come out of your pants.
 Rolling up your right pant leg will help fix this problem.
 Be especially careful with this on Sundays!
 Alternatively, if you're riding to church wearing a skirt and you're concerned about being modest on your bike, consider putting a pair of shorts underneath your skirt and taking them off when you arrive.
 A tip to all you ladies - I got the most compliments on my skin after riding my bike to church.
 Something about the sweat mixing with my foundation gave me a flawless and freshly natural look.
 So no, you won't necessarily look terrible if you ride your bike to church - I looked better!
 And you can quickly freshen up in the bathroom if you need to.